ned2/melbviz/README.md

 # Melbviz

-Melbviz is a package for learning how to building dashboards in Python, using the [Dash library](plotly/dash), and also for learning about Pedestrian traffic in the central business district of Melbourne, Australia.
+Melbviz is a package for learning how to building interactive visualisation and dashboards in Python, using the libraries including Plotly, [Plotly Dash](plotly/dash), and ipywidgets, while also learning about Pedestrian traffic in the central business district of Melbourne, Australia.
 The package is designed around analysing the Melbourne City Council [Pedestrian Counting System dataset](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-2009-to-Present-counts-/b2ak-trbp).